elmaxe/devops-tutorial/README.md

 5. Run the tests

 ### Clone the repo
-For the job to get access to the code in our repo we use the action `actions/checkout`.
+For the job to get access to the code in our repo we use the action [`actions/checkout`](https://github.com/actions/checkout).
 This will fetch the repo in the state it had when the event that triggered the workflow occured.
 To specify that we want to use the latest version of the action, version 2, we specify the step as:
 ```yml
 - uses: actions/checkout@v2
 ```

 ### Install Python
-To install Python in our job environment we use the action `actions/setup-python`.
-When using this action we must specify the python version to use.
+To install Python in our job environment we use the action [`actions/setup-python`](https://github.com/actions/setup-python).
+When using this action we must specify the Python version to use.
 This is done with the `with` keyword.
 We can specify a step that installs Python version 3.8 as:

 ```yml
 - name: Set up Python